 The ground sometimes isn’t as stable as it seems.
 Those who live in sinkhole-prone areas may wish to purchase additional coverage for sinkholes since they are not typically covered by home insurance.
 Some states are just more susceptible to sinkholes, so be sure to talk to your agent if you think this is a coverage you need.

 With most home insurance policies, someone has to be living in the home for it to be covered.
-So if you and your family have to move out for a while for whatever reason and leave the home vacant, make sure to check and see what your policy says about vacant property and residency.
+So if you and your family have to move out for a while for whatever reason – renovations, construction, repairs – make sure to check and see what your policy says about vacant property and residency.
 You can always talk to your agent to get the coverage you need while you’re not living in your house.

 7. Jewelry and other valuables.